vinhgithub83/DataProVe/README.md

 The tool is available in two formats, .exe and .pyc.
 You just need to download and double click on them to run the program.
 - You may be asked in Windows if you really want to run/trust the .exe file, because by default, any .exe extension is suspicous for the operating systems, especially for Windows.
 It will offer you an option  to proceed though (the app contains no malicious code, so it's safe to run.
 This can be checked at https://www.virustotal.com/gui/).
-- If you want to run the .pyc file (normally, you won't get warnings like the .exe case), then you need to install, ideally, Python version 3.8.2 32bit (or above, from https://www.python.org/downloads/).
+- If you want to run the .pyc file (normally, you won't get warnings like the .exe case), then you need to install, ideally, Python version 3.8.2 or 3.8.5 32bit (or above, from https://www.python.org/downloads/).
 This file can be run by either double click or from command line as well, e.g., under Windows cmd using the command (assumed that you already added Python to path, see this guide https://geek-university.com/python/add-python-to-the-windows-path/):

       python "<replace_with_path_to_file>\DataProVe-v0.9.pyc".